boisgera/bitstream/mkdocs/examples.md

     >>> import numpy as np
     >>> from numpy import uint8, uint16, uint32, int16

-A sampling rate used by CD audio 44.1 kHz
+We use NumPy to produce 3 seconds of a pure tone with frequency 440 Hz (A4) at a sampling rate of 44.1 kHz
+(the audio CD standard).

     >>> # Generate a waveform (pure tone)
     >>> df = 44100